Applying a static IP to Genetec Cloudlink appliances

 Procedure

-The address is https://<appliance>, where <appliance> is the hostname or IP address of the Cloudlink.
+Go to https://<appliance>, where <appliance> is the hostname or IP address of the Cloudlink.
 The default hostname is printed on the unit label beside Nom/Name.

 To retrieve the IP address: